Almir Bekić

-Almir Bekić (born 1 June 1989) is a Bosnian professional footballer who plays for Bosnian Premier League club Zrinjski Mostar.
+Almir Bekić (born 1 June 1989) is a Bosnian professional footballer who plays for First League of FBiH club Radnik Hadžići.

 Club career

 A product of the Sloboda Tuzla academy, Bekić had his professional debut on 14 November 2007 playing 20 minutes in a Bosnian Premier League match against Velež Mostar.
 However, Bekić spent the following couple of years mainly playing at youth level before finally establishing himself as a first-team regular in the 2009–10 season, in which he appeared in 24 league matches and scored 1 goal for the Bosnian side.

 In July 2010, Bekić was picked up by Croatian powerhouse Dinamo Zagreb for a €100.000 transfer fee.

 At half-season in 2012, Bekić returned to Sloboda Tuzla, where he scored 3 goals.
 But after Sloboda got relegated to the First League of FBiH, Dinamo sent Bekić on a loan to GOŠK Gabela.
 His first games were solid, but in the spring part of the season he played even better, becoming of the best players of GOŠK.
 He scored 4 goals and added 5 assist.